 In this way, a small structural change in the design of the barrel of guns made a massive impact on their range and performance that we still see to this day!

-- Northwestern University School of Law Scholarly Commons
+- (1944) The Rifling Meter.
+Northwestern University Pritzker School of Law